 This delicious soup can be transformed into a gluten-free dish simply by switching out the flour and pasta for gluten-free versions.

 Have your veggies prepped before starting on the soup.
 I always use whole canned tomatoes instead of the crushed variety.
 When added to the soup, I break them up into good sized chunks so that they are a bit more substantial.
 Either choice will work.
 At this point, you’re about 40 minutes away from a simmering pot of mouthwatering deliciousness.

 Be careful not to overcook the vegetables before adding the broth.
 You’ll enjoy the added texture of the perfectly cooked veggies in that bowl of soup later on.

-And I know I’ve said this before but …be sure to have that crusty bread ready!
+I know I’ve said this before but …be sure to have that crusty bread ready!
 Throw in a fresh green salad and you have a substantial meal.

-pasta e fagioli
+the absolute best pasta e fagioli

 Adapted from Stonewall Kitchen Favorites by Jonathan King, Jim Stott and Kathy Gunst